 You're Afraid Of The Financial Repercussions

 What if you don't get the benefits you have at your current job?
 What if you have to take a pay cut?
 What if it takes too long to find a new job and you run out of money?
-Research competitive salary rates using the Glassdoor Know Your Worth salary calculator before you look for a new job.
+Research competitive salary rates using Glassdoor's salary calculator before you look for a new job.
 Also, research the companies you're interested in to learn about what kinds of benefits they offer employees.

 It's important to understand what your priorities and must-haves are in your new job.
 The last thing you want to do is accept a job knowing that it won't meet your needs because it will just result in you looking for a new job in a few months.
 However, understand that you might not necessarily make the same paycheck as your current job.
 Research so you know what to expect.

 If you're terrified to find a new job, you're not alone.
 We hope that by identifying these fears and following the tips above, you'll have the confidence and courage to look for your next job.
 Remember: you'll never know what you can do until you try!

 Need more help with your job search?

 We'd love it if you signed up for Work It Daily's Power Hour Event Subscription!
 Get your career questions answered in our next live event!